 A regular employee who is required by law to serve as a juror and who presents satisfactory written evidence of a notice for jury duty will be given the necessary time off from his schedule for the period during which he serves as juror.
 A regular employee assigned to Jury Duty shall, following the commencement of Jury Duty, have his days off changed to Saturday and Sunday.
-No penalty shall be payable for changes to his normally scheduled days off to Saturday/Sunday, nor for any change back to his normally scheduled days off.
+No penalty shall be payable for changes to his normally scheduled days off.
 He shall receive his full salary for straight time hours for the first three (3) weeks of such Jury Duty.
 He may also retain the jury pay he receives for such service.
 The Employer will review the matter in the event of extended Jury Duty.